- Annual Corporate Campaign

 What is your favorite part about being involved?

-What would you tell someone who is thinking about donating or volunteering?
+What would you tell someone who is thinking about donating or participating with your cause?

 What do you do when you aren't changing the world for the better?